FIWARE/tutorials.IoT-Sensors/README.md

 urn:ngsi-ld:Lamp:001@on| on OK
 ```

-Once the lamp is switched on the luminocity level will alter dependent upon whether the internal motion sensor detects movement.
+Once the lamp is switched on the luminosity level will alter dependent upon whether the internal motion sensor detects movement.
 The measurement is actively reported and requests to the IoT Broker can be seen on the device monitor page.